 We’ve long been warned about using heated styling tools on our hair.
 All the curling irons, straightening tools, and hair dryers help to style however we like, but they definitely have a negative effect on the health of our hair—that's been proven.
 So when we discovered the newest gadget: a cold version of styling tools, we were skeptical (and intrigued).

-Cryotherapy has already been used for the body to alleviate arthritis aches and post-workout pain, and more recently, introduced into skincare and facials for acne and eczema symptoms, as well as brightening, energizing, and lifting benefits.
+Cryotherapy has already been used for the body to alleviate arthritis aches and post-workout pain, and more recently, introduced into skincare and facials meant for acne and eczema symptoms, as well as potential brightening, energizing, and lifting benefits.
 So, I suppose it's no surprise cold therapy has extended to our strands.
 In fact, the practice is not entirely new.
 Cryotherapy caps have been approved by the FDA to prevent hair loss in chemotherapy patients since 2015.
-Below, expert advice and various studies about why cryotherapy may be a helpful new way to style and care for your hair.
+Below, expert advice about why cryotherapy may be a helpful new way to style and care for your hair.

 Cold Versus Hot

 "Cryotherapy is great for all types of hair," Adbullah says, "particularly color-treated or over-processed hair—anything that's prone to splitting."
 It’s also great for those with curly and natural hair, says Sally-Kate Duboux of Hair by Duboux in Hockley, Essex.
 "Working oils and creams through your hair helps the cryotherapy [do its job], and can work wonders on locking in moisture and adding shine,” Duboux adds.
-"The cold treatment locks in the moisture lost through the over-use of heated tools, and cryotherapy brushes add a natural healthy shine to your hair while smoothing any natural or humidity-induced frizz, she explains.
+"The cold treatment locks in the moisture lost through the over-use of heated tools, and cryotherapy brushes add a natural healthy shine to your hair while smoothing any natural or humidity-induced frizz," she explains.